-The Board of Commissioners of the Falcon-Cove Beach Domestic Water Suppressibility is the legally constituted municipal corporation responsible for management of the water system in Falcon Cove and Cove Beach.
-As such, it is charged with the responsibility for upholding the Federal Safe-Drinking Act and applicable Oreg State laws, including ORS 448-265, which makes it unlawful to "endanger a public community water system."
-In this capacity, the Board wishes to present its position regarding the Arch Cape Community Plan as proposed in the report (Second Draft) data August 7, 1978.
-Also, since the community of Falcon Cove-Cove Beach has no otherwise formal organization, the Board feels that it has the obligation to present the community's position on the Arch Cape Plan.
-(The Board's five members, incidentall together with their spouses, constitute 50% of the permanent residents of the community.)
-The Board, therefore, wishes to submit the testimony that follows on it own behalf as well as on behalf of the citizens of Falcon Cove and Cove Boach.
+The Board of Commissioners of the Falcon-Cove Beach Domestic Water Supply District is the legally constituted municipal corporation responsible for management of the water system in Falcon Cove and Cove Beach.
+As such, it is charged with the responsibility for upholding the Federal Safe-Drinking Act and applicable Oregon State laws, including ORS 448-265, which makes it unlawful to "endanger a public or community water system."
+In this capacity, the Board wishes to present its position regarding the Arch Cape Community Plan as proposed in the report (Second Draft) dated August 7, 1978.
+Also, since the community of Falcon Cove-Cove Beach has no other formal organization, the Board feels that it has the obligation to present the community's position on the Arch Cape Plan.
+(The Board's five members, incidentally, together with their spouses, constitute 50% of the permanent residents of the community.)
+The Board, therefore, wishes to submit the testimony that follows on its own behalf as well as on behalf of the citizens of Falcon Cove and Cove Beach.

-- 1. The District has two springs-a "north" spring located in Clatsop County, and "south" spring located in Tillamook County.
-These watersheds lie within areas privately owned land.
-The maximum capacity of the water system (including the tappings) has been estimated (1974 engineering report) at between 150 to 2 households.
+- 1. The District has two springs-a "north" spring located in Clatsop County, and a "south" spring located in Tillamook County.
+These watersheds lie within areas of privately owned land.
+The maximum capacity of the water system (including the two springs) has been estimated (1974 engineering report) at between 150 to 200 households.
 The area's homes rely on septic tanks for waste disposal.
-At tapresent time, there are 58 connections to the system.
-Although there are approximately ninety acres of buildable land undeveloped in the District boundaries, the District has no plans to expand the present system, nor does have the financial capability to contemplate future plans for expansion Financially, the District's resources include the income from 58 water users a \$6,300 of tax revenue.
-(Current ad valorem tax revenue is near the District ceiling of \$6,422.62.)
-While these fund resources are sufficient to cover operating costs and expenditures for needed pipe replacement, they are obvious not sufficient to undertake expansion projects. - 2.
-The LCDC goals and guidelines (Goal 5) require that counties initiate progra which "...protect scenic and historic areas and natural areas and nature resources" and that "...the location, quality, and quantity of the following resources shall be inventoried: (a) water areas, wetlands, watersheds a ground-water resources. ...SUCH RESOURCES SHALL BE MANAGED SO AS TO PRESERVE THE ORIGINAL CHARACTER."
+At the present time, there are 58 connections to the system.
+Although there are approximately ninety acres of buildable land undeveloped in the District's boundaries, the District has no plans to expand the present system, nor does it have the financial capability to contemplate future plans for expansion.
+Financially, the District's resources include the income from 58 water users and \$6,300 of tax revenue.
+(Current ad valorem tax revenue is near the District's ceiling of \$6,422.62.)
+While these fund resources are sufficient to cover operating costs and expenditures for needed pipe replacement, they are obviously not sufficient to undertake expansion projects. - 2.
+The LCDC goals and guidelines (Goal 5) require that counties initiate programs which "...protect scenic and historic areas and natural areas and natural resources" and that "...the location, quality, and quantity of the following resources shall be inventoried: (a) water areas, wetlands, watersheds and ground-water resources. ...SUCH RESOURCES SHALL BE MANAGED SO AS TO PRESERVE THEIR ORIGINAL CHARACTER."
 (Emphasis added.)
-It is the position of the Falcon-Cove Beawater Board that zoning of the District's watershed in one acre parcels (currently proposed) would be in violation of this goal. - 3.
-LCDC Goal 11 (Public Facilities and Services), as a guideline, states as follows "7.
-Plans providing for public facilities should consider as a maj determinant the carrying capacity of the air, water, and land resource of the planning area.
-The Land conservation and development actio provided for by such plans should not exceed the earrying capacity such resources."
+It is the position of the Falcon-Cove Beach Water Board that zoning of the District's watershed in one acre parcels (as currently proposed) would be in violation of this goal. - 3.
+LCDC Goal 11 (Public Facilities and Services), as a guideline, states as follows:

+"7.
+Plans providing for public facilities should consider as a major determinant the carrying capacity of the air, water, and land resources of the planning area.
+The land conservation and development actions provided for by such plans should not exceed the carrying capacity of such resources."

-The development limits of the Falcon Cove-Cove Peach community include inck water, the potential contamination of the watersheds, the documented innuali hazard, and the desires of the community to maintain a rural constal character.
+The development limits of the Falcon Cove-Cove Beach community include lack of water, the potential contamination of the watersheds, the documented landslide hazard, and the desires of the community to maintain a rural coastal character.